stlab/libraries/libraries/future/future/then.md

 pure-name: then
 defined-in-header: stlab/future.hpp
 declaration: then()
 description: Creates a new continuation on the current object.
+Multiple `then()` invocations on the same future realize a split.
+The result of this will be copied into all continuations.
+If `T` of `future<T>` is a move only type, then a plit is not possible of course.
 entities:
   - kind: methods
     list: